Skip to Content

 You may be reading this thinking unstructured interviews feel like the better candidate experience or a more natural approach for you.
 They certainly offer flexibility and can make candidates feel more comfortable in a natural conversation setting.

-But here's the thing: research consistently shows unstructured interviews have lower predictive validity when it comes to identifying candidates who will succeed on the job.
+But the research consistently shows unstructured interviews have lower predictive validity when it comes to identifying candidates who will succeed on the job.

-Despite this, around 44% of organisations still use unstructured interviews.
+Despite all of this, around 44% of organisations still use unstructured interviews.

-You may think you're able to limit your bias and judge people fairly, but studies show most unconscious bias training is ineffective.
-A Yale University study found that scientists—who are trained to be objective—still showed significant gender bias when evaluating identical job applications.
-Both male and female science professors consistently rated a "male" applicant as more competent (4.05 vs 3.33 on a 5-point scale) and offered him $4,000 more in starting salary than the identical "female" applicant (Proceedings of the National Academy of Sciences, 2012).
+You may feel confident in your ability to judge people fairly, but studies show most unconscious bias training is ineffective.
+A Yale University study found that scientists - people trained to be objective - still showed significant gender bias when evaluating identical job applications.
+Both male and female science professors consistently rated a male applicant as more competent (4.05 vs 3.33 on a 5-point scale) and offered him $4,000 more in starting salary than an identically qualified female applicant (Proceedings of the National Academy of Sciences, 2012).

-Video summary: Business psychologist, Ben Schwencke, talks through the benefits of structured interviews over unstructured ones.
+Ben Schwencke talks through the benefits of structured interviews over unstructured ones.

 Superior predictive power